RealTitanGod/Titans-Bot-Docs/KnD Bot/Privacy Policy.md

 - The bot may store the following information automatically when being used in a Discord Server:
     - `logChannelID` with the provided Channel ID as value.
+    - `redditChannelID` with the provided Channel ID as value.
     - `prefix` with the provided prefix as value.
+    - `knightFightOptOut` with a boolean value.
     - `xp` with a numeral value.
     - `attack` with a numeral value.
     - `defense` with a numeral value.